UniversalDependencies/docs/_el/feat/Case.md

 ### <a name="Dat">`Dat`</a>: dative

-Modern Greek does not mark the dative case morphologically.
-Datives occur only in fixed expressions inherited from older versions of the Greek language.
+Modern Greek does not mark the dative case morphologically; depending on the dialect, several of its functions, in particular that of the indirect object, have been taken up by the genitive case (Standard Modern Greek) or the accusative case (Northern dialects of Modern Greek).
+Morphological datives occur only in fixed expressions inherited from older versions of the Greek language.

 #### Examples